Performance Analysis Workshop Series 2023

 Call for participants

 The course is open to all researchers free of charge.
-We are searching for participants that
+We are looking for participants that

 - join the workshops as a team.
 In the ideal case at least 2-3 participants sign up per team;